On UMAP's true loss function: UMAP's sampling strategy and effective loss function

 \section{UMAP's sampling strategy and effective loss function}

 UMAP uses a sampling based approach to optimize its loss function, in order to reduce complexity.
 A simplified version of the sampling procedure can be found in Algorithm~\ref{alg:npUMAP_sample}.
-Briefly put, an edge $ij$ is sampled according to its high-dimensional similarity and the embedding of its head $i$ and its tail $j$ are pulled towards each other.
-Then $m$ negative samples $s$ for $ij$ are uniformly sampled from all embeddings and the embedding of $i$ is repelled from that of each negative sample.
+Briefly put, an edge $ij$ is sampled according to its high-dimensional similarity and the embeddings $e_i$ and $e_j$ of the incident nodes are pulled towards each other.
+For each such sampled edge $ij$, the algorithm next samples $m$ negative samples $s$ uniformly from all nodes and the embedding of $i$ is repelled from that of each negative sample.
 Note that the embeddings of the negative samples are not repelled from that of $i$, see commented line~\ref{algline:push_tail}.
-So there are three types of gradient applied to an embedding $e_i$ during an epoch: \begin{enumerate} \item $e_i$ is pulled as head of a sampled edge, see line~\ref{algline:pull_head} \item $e_i$ is pulled as tail of a sampled edge, see line~\ref{algline:pull_tail} \item $e_i$ is head of a sampled edge and pushed away from a negative sample, see line~\ref{algline:push_head}. \end{enumerate} The full gradient on embedding $e_i$ during an epoch $t$ is given by
+So there are three types of gradient applied to an embedding $e_i$ during an epoch: \begin{enumerate}[wide, labelindent=0pt] \item $e_i$ is pulled towards $e_j$ when edge $ij$ is sampled, see line~\ref{algline:pull_head} \item $e_i$ is pulled towards $e_j$ when edge $ji$ is sampled, see line~\ref{algline:pull_tail} \item $e_i$ is pushed away from embeddings of negative samples when some edge $ij$ is sampled, see line~\ref{algline:push_head}. \end{enumerate} The full gradient on embedding $e_i$ during epoch $t$ is, according to UMAP's implementation, given by

 where $X_{ab}^t$ is the binary random variable indicating whether edge $ab$ was sampled in epoch $t$ and $Y^t_{ab, s}$ is the random variable for the number of times $s$ was sampled as negative sample for edge $ab$ in epoch $t$ if $ab$ was sampled in epoch $t$ and zero otherwise.
 By construction, $\mathbb{E}(X_{ab}^t) = \mu_{ab}$ and $\mathbb{E}(Y_{ab,s}^t|X_{ab}^t = 1) = m/n$.
-Taking the expectation over of the random events in an epoch, we obtain the expected gradient of UMAP's optimization procedure
+Taking the expectation over of the random events in an epoch, we obtain the expected gradient of UMAP's optimization procedure, see Appendix \ref{app:exp_UMAP_grad} for more details: